openrocket/openrocket/docs/source/dev_guide/contributing_to_the_docs.rst

 This documentation is generated using `Sphinx <https://www.sphinx-doc.org/en/master/>`__.
 If you would like to contribute to the documentation, you can do so by editing the reStructuredText files in the ``docs/source`` directory of the OpenRocket repo.
-You can then build the documentation by first `installing Sphinx <https://www.sphinx-doc.org/en/master/usage/installation.html>`__ and then running the following command from the ``docs`` directory:
+You can then build the documentation by first `installing Sphinx <https://www.sphinx-doc.org/en/master/usage/installation.html>`__:

+.. cpde-block:: bash

+    pip install sphinx

+You'll also need to install some additional sphinx dependencies:

+.. cpde-block:: bash

+   pip install sphinx-rtd-theme
+   pip install sphinx_new_tab_link

+To build the docs, run the following command from the ``docs`` directory:

 .. code-block:: bash